angelapopa/sws/README.md

   - [ ] add information about hydra client uimplementation/sage

 ### start implementing :)
-  - [ ] implement Hydra annotations
+  - [ ] Convert the Web API you developed to a lightweight semantic web sevice with Hydra.
-  - [ ] implement a client that uses this hydra annotated data / or test against the hydra demo app online
+  - [ ] Implement a generic client that understands the services annotated with your assigned vocabulary (and/or test against the hydra demo app online)

 ### Enpoints/Resources